shoelace-style/shoelace/docs/teamshares/contributing.md

 ## Cutting a new release

+1. Bump the version number in `package.json` using semantic versioning
 1. Add an entry to the [changelog](/teamshares/changelog)
 1. Make sure everything is working locally, including tests, and run `npm run prettier`
 1. Commit to `next` and push